Doppler radar: Locus-based navigation

 Location-based Doppler techniques were also used in the U.S. Navy's historical Transit satellite navigation system, with satellite transmitters and ground-based receivers, and are currently used in the civilian Argos system, which uses satellite receivers and ground-based transmitters.
 In these cases, the ground stations are either stationary or slow-moving, and the Doppler offset being measured is caused by the relative motion between the ground station and the fast-moving satellite.
 The combination of Doppler offset and reception time can be used to generate a locus of locations that would have the measured offset at that intersects the Earth's surface at that moment: by combining this with other loci from measurements at other times, the true location of the ground station can be determined accurately.

+Unmanned aerial vehicle detection

+A notable example of utilizing Doppler information is in the detection and classification of small unmanned aerial vehicles.
+Radar systems operating at extremely high frequency offer enhanced Doppler resolution for a given coherent processing interval.
+This increased resolution allows access to micro-Doppler signatures (MDSs), where micro-Doppler refers to Doppler modulations caused by the oscillatory movement of a target's structural components, in contrast to bulk Doppler, which relates to the overall motion of the target.
+Typically, UAVs have rotating blades that generate distinctive MDSs, enabling effective target discrimination between UAVs and other airborne objects, such as birds.